-After you have registered successfully, you’ll usually be taken to the loan app’s main interface.
-There you can choose among the available loan options, manage your profile, and read announcements.
+After registering successfully, you’ll usually be taken to the loan app’s main interface.
+You can choose among the available loan options, manage your profile, and read announcements.

 Choose an available loan option from the interface and follow the app’s instructions.
 This part of the process will be different depending on the app you are using.
 But here is a list of things that they may ask you:

 a.
 Loan Details

 The loan app will ask you about your preferred loan arrangements.
-This includes how much you want to loan, how long it will take you to pay the loan, and how many installments it will take before you pay back the loan in full.
+This includes how much you want to loan, how long it will take to pay the loan, and how many installments it will take before you pay back the loan in full.

 b.
 Loan Purpose

 c.
 Employment History

-The loan app will need to determine if you can pay the loan back.
+The loan app will need to determine if you can repay the loan.
 So, they will ask for details about your employment.
 These may include questions about the type of work you do, which company you work for, how long you have been with the company, and how much you are paid.

 d.
 Proof of Income

 You may need to upload a document that proves how much you earn monthly.
 These can be in the form of pay slips, bank statements, or a certificate of employment.
 Professionals or self-employed people could be asked to provide a copy of their Income Tax Return (ITR).

 e.
 Additional Income Sources

 Not everyone who needs a loan has a job or a business.
 So, the loan app may also ask if you have any additional income sources.
-These can be in the form of international remittances, rental income, pensions, and other passive income streams.
+These can be international remittances, rental income, pensions, and other passive income streams.

 f.
 Preferred Cash out Option

 You’ll also be asked where you want to receive your loan.
-Loan apps can transfer the money to a bank, an e-wallet, or a remittance center.
-Just choose the one with the lowest fees and the most convenient for you.
+Loan apps can transfer money to a bank, an e-wallet, or a remittance center.
+Just choose the one with the lowest fees and the most convenient.